zammad/zammad-org/src/sr/tutorials/migrate-host.md

 ---
 order: 9
-title: 'Migrate Zammad to New Host'
+title: 'Migrate Zammad to new host'
 ---

-# Migrate Zammad to New Host
+# Migrate Zammad to new host

 This is just a description of basic steps to perform a migration to a new host.
 Your environment may be different so you should consider this as a